 However, additional evidence suggested that individuals who undergo highly stressful situations (ex: soldiers, professional athletes, and surgical patients), could receive an immune system boost from vitamin C. In one such study, subjects in a high-stress subgroup taking vitamin C supplements experienced a 50% reduction in incidence of the common cold.

 What do we mean by bodily stress?

 Common examples of bodily stress include injury or surgery.

-During surgical intervention there is a rapid reduction in Vitamin C blood concentration.
+During surgical intervention, there is a rapid reduction in Vitamin C blood concentration.
 This reduction is believed to occur due to an increased oxidative rate and redistribution during healing.

-Further, it's generally agreed that Vitamin C is needed for normal immune system functions, iron absorption, production of the collagen matrix, and acts like an antioxidant to protect cells from free radical damage.
+Further, it's generally agreed that Vitamin C is needed for normal immune system functions, iron absorption, production of the collagen matrix, and acts as an antioxidant to protect cells from free radical damage.
 These are all critical processes in wound healing.
 Therefore, decreased Vitamin C levels becomes a significant issue during any type of healing from injury or surgery.

 Due to its many biochemical functions, Vitamin C is considered not only an essential micronutrient for maintaining health, but also an important therapeutic supplement in a variety of clinical conditions; and in particular, stressful situations such as extreme athletics, surgical and injury processes.[1,2]